 Make sure that you set some time aside to relax and practice some healthy self-care strategies that work for you.
 Meditation, exercise, sleep, and self-soothing activities like reading for pleasure, listening to your favourite music, taking a bath, or creative pursuits like drawing, knitting, or playing a musical instrument are just a few ideas.
 For more self-care activities, see our Big List of Self-Care activities (PDF).

 If you find you are having trouble managing your health or are struggling with your mental health, consider contacting a Campus Wellness office.
-Health Services (519-888-4096) and Counselling Services (519-888.4567 ext.
-32655) are here to help you with your concerns.
+Counselling Services and Health Services (519-888-4096) are here to help you with your concerns.